Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Approach

-\revtext{Each adaptation $a$ is assigned with an adaptation impact $i_\text{exec,a}$ which equals the number of ticks in the managing system it is expected to take to resolve the uncertainty (e.g., based on prior measurements).
-Note, that this can be different for the same type of adaptation for different nodes.} \revtext{With} the adaptation \revtext{impact $i_\text{exec,a}$, we calculate the \textbf{system impact} of a strategy $i_\text{exec,s}$ by a worst case analysis: $i_\text{exec,s} \coloneq \max_{a \in A_s}(i_\text{exec,a})$.}
+Each adaptation $a$ is assigned with an adaptation overhead $i_{\text{exec},a}$ which equals the number of cycles in the managing system it is expected to take to resolve the failure (e.g., based on prior measurements).
+Note, that this can be different for the same type of adaptation for different components.
+With the adaptation overhead $i_{\text{exec},a}$, we calculate the \textbf{system impact} of a strategy $i_{\text{exec},s}$ by a worst case analysis: $i_{\text{exec},s} \coloneq \max_{a \in A_s}(i_{\text{exec},a})$.

-To facilitate the prioritization of critical rules within our system, we define the following three \textbf{criticality levels} of uncertainties a rule should detect and resolve: \begin{itemize} \item OK: Adaptation for a subsystem of the managed system that is mission specific.
-The affected subsystem is fully operable and the adaptation is known and expected.
-The adaptation is used to react to changes in the environment or mission \item WARNING: One of the ROS nodes publishes data that is usable but should be improved.
-A misconfiguration of the managed system is more likely to be the reason than changes in the environment. \item ERROR: A part of the managed system isn't operable anymore, e.g., it cannot publish new data.
-The reason for that can be a sensor outage or missing input data without which a \ac{ros} node cannot further produce new outputs itself. \end{itemize}
+To facilitate the prioritization of critical rules within our system, we define the following three \textbf{criticality levels} of failures: \begin{itemize} \item \texttt{NON\_CRITICAL}: Adaptation for a subsystem of the managed system that is mission specific.
+The executed adaptation is part of the planned mission and the affected subsystem remains fully operable, thus no inferences with other adaptations occur. \item \texttt{WARNING}: A component publishes data that is usable but should be improved.
+A misconfiguration of the managed system is more likely to be the reason than changes in the environment, e.g. a recalibration between sensors. \item \texttt{ERROR}: A part of the managed system isn't operable anymore, e.g., it cannot publish new data.
+The reason for that can be a sensor outage or missing input data without which a component cannot further produce new outputs itself, e.g. an outage of a sensor. \end{itemize}